 First, we created a preliminary website map, to understand what PFI Hong Kong and their B2B clients needed from the website, then we proceeded with the wireframes.

 We understood that their service pages and description were too many and too long.
 Together with our SEO strategist, we proposed a revision of their services, based on keywords and users queries.
 We suggested reducing the number of service pages from 15 to 11.
 This made their offer clearer, with a more concise website structure, easier to navigate by the users.

-One of the main aims of PFI Hong is to assess and certify the sustainability, environmental and social, of the textile and footwear supply chains.
+One of the main aims of PFI Hong Kong is to assess and certify environmental and social aspects of the textile and footwear supply chains.
 Their website, and related marketing material, needed to convey the message of a company that cares about current matters, and about the future of the industry.
 A company with more than 60 years of experience, but with young minds willing to work on present challenges, to create a better future for their clients, and, in general, for the planet.